alexpdp7/proxmox-k8s/README.md

 # Non-goals

 * Multiple nodes (I'm using this to run Kubernetes on a single Proxmox server, so besides updates, I don't have much use for multiple nodes)

+# Known issues

+Under certain conditions, some images (most notable BusyBox) do not resolve short names like `kube-dns.kube-system` correctly.